Struggling with mood swings, poor concentration, memory loss, sleep difficulties, anxiety, even depression?

 Did you know there’s a well established link between hypothyroidism and depression?
 You can read more on this important topic here: The Important Link Between Hypothyroidism and Depression

 Note: Content on this website is provided for information purposes only.
-The use of anti-depressant medication is the mainstay of medical treatment for mild to severe mood changes.
-If you are taking prescribed medication you should not cease, or adjust your medication unless under the supervision of your medical practitioner.
-If you need professional help please contact one of these help lines listed below or speak to your doctor.
+If you need professional help please contact one of these organisations listed below or speak to your GP.

 Beyond Blue 1300 22 4636